andrewJA/aj_news/README.md

 # aj_news
-This is lent of news
+This is Spring MVC + Hibernate SCUD project - lent of news.
 ## Used
+* *IntelliJ IDEA*
 * **Maven**
 * **Spring MVC**
 * **Hibernate**